Is pathology class coming up soon? Maybe it’s a career you’ve got your eye on. Either way; you want to know what it’s like…

 What’s easy about pathology?

-- The material isn’t difficult to grasp
+- The material isn’t difficult to learn

 - It’s very visually oriented